 Even people who don’t know how to skate will have a great time fumbling about the ice rink.
 Plus, there’s no better time than now to learn how!

-Ultimate frisbee is more than a college passtime.
+Ultimate frisbee is more than a college pastime.
 It’s a fun game, similar to soccer, that requires little skill to enjoy and very few materials to play (just one frisbee, in fact).

-Have your kids go long as you enjoy the game in a backyard or park.
+Have your friends go long as you enjoy the game in a backyard or park.